 Peter - The problem you are experiencing is inherent in room temp black oxide because the solution is acidic.
 You need to get the pH of the surface elevated quickly to avoid flash rusting.
 I would suggest an immediate rinse followed by a good quality oil rust preventative.
 This will raise the pH of the surface above the rusting point of the steel.
 The oil will also deepen the color of the black.Dan Brewer

 Hello Dan Brewer,

 Very much appreciate your interest in the rust problem.
-A fellow blacksmith rinses the blackened piece in cold water, dries it as quickly as possible(hair dryer etc.), sprays it with WD-40 [linked by editor to product info at Amazon], wipes it down with Varsol and then finally clear coats it with lacquer... there has to be an easier way.
+A fellow blacksmith rinses the blackened piece in cold water, dries it as quickly as possible(hair dryer etc.), sprays it with WD-40 [affil. link to product info on Amazon], wipes it down with Varsol and then finally clear coats it with lacquer... there has to be an easier way.

-Will something as simple as baking soda [linked by editor to product info at Amazon] in the cold rinse neutralize the blackening solution?
+Will something as simple as Baking Soda in the cold rinse neutralize the blackening solution?
 I don't wish to oil the piece since I then have to remove the oil in order to clear coat it.
 Is there a clear coat, urethane, varathane, lacquer(satin finish) which would be compatible with the oil film?Peter Staples

 - Cavan, Ont.
 Canada